 The author suggests using this book as a resource, scaffolding for making a strong start for basic individual work with a mentor, or with small groups.
 As an individual one might begin with “Introduction: Taking the Plunge” (Sampled above).
 This section should get the journaling process going in a focused, but fairly surface way.
 Then move to Chapter 9, “Dreams & the Spiritual Archetypes,” over at least two sessions.
 This will gently move journaling to a deeper level, quite challenging for many.
 Next examine the journal entries to see what archetypes and growth issues seem to present themselves.
 Then look over the other chapters to decide where to work next.
 Always go with the energy.

 If you are thinking of starting a local spirituality group, the author suggests using the detailed lesson plans on the accompanying CD for a five week course using the book.
-(There is much more material than needed.
-Adapt it.)
-This will provide both the experience of group formation, and an opportunity to introduce and work with all seven spiritual practises, which comprise a basic and necessary set of tools for Christian spiritual development.
-This period mostly deals with the Adult phase of the Christ archetype.
+(The CD is no longer available, but these lesson plans are now posted on this website; click on Supplements- Seasonal Series.)
+You will find there is much more material than needed.
+Adapt it to the particular situation.
+This series will provide both the experience of group formation, and an opportunity to introduce and work with all seven spiritual practices, which comprise a basic and necessary set of tools for Christian spiritual development.
+The series mostly deals with the Adult phase of the Christ archetype.
 Any novice group will benefit from working with each of the essential skills.
-Everything works best together, as does strengthening the whole body in a thoughtful physical training program. ( One or two critical exercises may well be overlooked, sometimes the most important ones for a particular person’s long-term growth.)
+Everything works best together, as does strengthening the whole body in a thoughtful physical training program. ( One or two critical exercises may well be overlooked, sometimes the most important ones for a particular person’s long-term growth, so choose thoughtfully.)
 After the first five weeks, find out who wants to continue going deeper into the spiritual experience.
 Discern what phases of the archetype are most relevant to participants at this time (The long meditation “Six Moments with Christ” may help with this task.)
 Then, after a break, proceed with another series, perhaps five weeks.
 (It is effective to have a relatively large group for phase one, seated at separate tables for discussion.
 The ongoing deeper groups should be six to twelve persons at most with a supervised mentor.)
 By this time the group will have moved from concern with spiritual development stages and the skills needed for practice, into the participants’ more specific personal issues, in a prayerful environment of mutual support.
 After phase two, a group or members of it might continue to meet occasionally with the spiritual mentor; other possibilities might be, for example, continuing with a series of dream work sessions, or contemplative prayer gatherings, or a Bible study.
 By this point a group will be ready to leave behind the chapters of DTTW.
 Like scaffolding no longer needed they will move along with spiritual direction using more specialized resources and the tools they have practiced.

 + + +